Egg White Salad

 Table of Contents

 • Perfect for making ahead.
-If you have boiled eggs in your refrigerator, making this salad is a cakewalk!
-Keep everything chopped, and combine and enjoy when it’s time to serve!
-Or make a big batch over the weekend and enjoy readymade meals for the next 3-4 days.
+I like to make a big batch over the weekend and enjoy ready-made meals for the next 3-4 days.

 • Customizable.
 The sauce and the boiled egg whites go well with several proteins and veggies.
 I often add leftover chicken, fish, boiled macaroni, or veggies from the fridge, and I am happily surprised with the result!

 • Versatile.
-Like my cottage cheese egg salad, I love this recipe because it goes as easily in a lettuce cup, wrap, toast, or sandwich.
+I love this recipe because it goes as easily in a lettuce cup, wrap, toast, or sandwich.
 So, based on your appetite and restrictions, make your own combination!

 • Hamburger pickles.
 I call them mini flavor bombs!
 Don’t you love it when you get a bite of tangy pickles in your salad?
 Yum!
-I used a no added sugar kind, but any work.
+I used a no-added-sugar kind, but any will do.

 • Roasted red peppers.
 You can roast your bell peppers in the oven or use store-bought roasted red peppers if you’re lazy like me!
 Chop them finely for the salad.

 • Greek yogurt.
-Plain Greek yogurt provides the base for the dressing.
+I tested full-fat and non-fat, and while the former added richness, the latter worked perfectly fine.
 If you’re feeling a little indulgent, use mayo instead.
-You could also try using light sour cream too.
+You could also try using light sour cream, too.

 • Pickle juice.
 If you have pickles, you have the pickle juice (getting the most out of your pickle jar!).
 You can use a mix of lemon juice and vinegar if you prefer.